tramitit/guides/en/croatia/extension_of_residence_permit.md

 categories:
 - Croatia
 date: '2024-06-08'
-description: Learn how to extend your stay in Croatia legally.
-Follow a simple process including required documents and tips to avoid penalties and lengthy delays.
+description: Learn the steps and required documents for extending your residence permit in Croatia.
+This guide covers digital nomads, expatriates, and long-term tourists.
 draft: false
-meta_title: 'Extending Croatia Residence Permit: Guide for Non-Croatian Residents'
+meta_title: 'How to Extend Your Residence Permit in Croatia: A Complete Guide'
-title: 'Extending Croatia Residence Permit: Guide for Non-Croatian Residents'
+title: 'How to Extend Your Residence Permit in Croatia: A Complete Guide'
 translationKey: croatia-extension_of_residence_permit
 ---

 ## Description
 ### What is it?